Cooper's Hill Cheese-Rolling and Wake: History

+The first written evidence of cheese rolling is found in a message written to the Gloucester town crier, published in Berrow's Worcester Journal on 9 June 1836.
+Despite this, the tradition is believed to be even older.
+The BBC states that there are "suggestions it began 10 years earlier" than the 1836 date.
+National Geographic said that the "first recorded Gloucestershire Cheese-Roll happened in 1826, although the tradition is possibly older".
+The BBC stated in 2025 that "theories suggest it may have started at least 600 years ago".
+Dorothy Gladys Spicer stated in the 1954 book "Yearbook of English Festivals" that the tradition had "been famous for at least five hundred years."

+The event previously took place each Whit Monday, but was moved to the Spring Bank Holiday.
+According to Jean Jefferies, who has written a book about, and set up the original website for, the event: "It seems originally the event took place at midsummer", was moved "at some point" to Whit Monday, and then moved to the Spring Bank Holiday in 1967.

 Two possible origins have been proposed for the ceremony.
 First, it may have evolved from a requirement for maintaining grazing rights on the common.
 Second, there may be pagan origins for the custom of rolling objects down the hill.
 It is thought that bundles of burning brushwood were rolled down the hill to represent the birth of the New Year after winter.
 Connected with this belief is the traditional scattering of buns, biscuits and sweets at the top of the hill by the Master of Ceremonies.
 This is said to be a fertility rite to encourage the fruits of harvest.

 In 1982, a team of students from the University of Bristol filmed the 31 May event using film cameras, with one camera overcranked to produce slow motion.